 Eating is personal.
-We all have specific ideas about what goes in our belly and why.
+We all have specific ideas about what goes into our belly and why.
 For some, it’s driven by health.
 For others, passion or need.
 Yet for all the choices we have about what to eat, eaters take sides, and they don’t always agree with each other.
-Meat-eaters argue with vegetarians.
-Omnivores (who eat anything) try to get along with everyone.

 The podcast explores eaters and their passion for food

 There is a first step that we can all take, whether we are carnivores, omnivores, or vegetarians: We can be more adventurous.
 We can try different kinds of foods.
-We can explore ethnicities, plant-based foods, different preparations for meat.
+We can explore food cultures, try plant-based foods, enjoy meat but less of it.

 We need a social engineering project to help eaters see the wisdom of becoming more adventurous in what they choose to eat.
 Futurefood is that project.

 We welcome all eaters to the podcast.
 We want people to branch out and explore a variety of food choices.
 Food trucks are rolling culinary democracy.
 We celebrate chefs who experiment.
 We study the science of food production but honor the way people really eat and what they really enjoy eating.

 Futurefood is a podcast about solutions.
 It is accessible and fun.
 It allows people to try food solutions on for size.
 Let’s say you would like to try eating less meat.
 The podcast can introduce you to a plant-based chef, restaurant, or food truck.
 Would you like to see if there is really a difference between grass-fed beef and an animal that has been fed corn?
 The podcast can show you where to find both kinds.
 Do you want to step out on the cutting edge and try lab meat, seaweed, or crickets?
 The podcast will lead you to them.
 If a plant-based diet sounds weird, the podcast can make it less weird by familiarizing you with delicious options.